mostjs/core/docs/api.rst

   propagateEventTask :: a -> Sink a -> Task

-Create a :ref:`Task <types>` that can be scheduled to propagate an event value to a :ref:`Sink <types>`.
+Create a :ref:`Task` that can be scheduled to propagate an event value to a :ref:`Sink`.
 When the task executes, it will call the Sink's ``event`` method with the current time (from the scheduler on which it was scheduled) and the value.

 .. _propagateEndTask: